Nearly 50% of the deaths of children under the age of 5 are caused due to Child Malnutrition.

-This is a quick read through of the small steps taken by AAM to eradicate malnutrition in India.
+This is a quick read-through of the small steps taken by AAM to eradicate malnutrition in India.

 Action Against Malnutrition (AAM) is an NGO monitored crèche initiative.
 It kicked off in the small hamlet of Bada Doomartoli near Ranchi in 2013 with an aim of eradicating malnutrition in India.
-The project started with baseline surveys conducted by the NGOs in the villages where majority of the population either comprised of tribal people or belonged to the scheduled castes.
+The project started with baseline surveys conducted by the NGOs in the villages where a majority of the population either comprised tribal people or belonged to the scheduled castes.
 The citizens had paltry access to government services and healthcare facilities, with wasting and stunting prevalent among the children.

 In the three years that they are functional, the AAM movement has spread through four states, set up 139 crèches and monitored over 4,304 children.

 As promising as the scenario seems, AAM is running low on funds to sustain the crèche model.
-There is no guarantee that the Jamshetji Tata Trust continues to fund it , and the state governments too seem doubtful of shelling out even the small sum of one lakh a year, which is all that these crèches run on.
+There is no guarantee that the Jamshetji Tata Trust continues to fund it and the state governments too seem doubtful of shelling out even the small sum of one lakh a year, which is all that these crèches run on.

-These initiatives are a drop in the ocean right now, but they aren’t disseminating without making ripples.
-And the government needs to realize that.
+These initiatives are a drop in the ocean right now but they aren’t disseminating without making ripples and the government needs to realize that.